rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Check why higher alpha causes bias in close kin model.
-Just fewer kin pairs?
-Or problem with kin pair probabilities other than POPs within samples.
+-   Figure out why higher alpha causes bias in expected numbers of HSPs within samples.

--   Show other kin-pairs in check tab.

 -   Allow selection of kin-pair types to include in close-kin model.
 Add half-sibling pairs between surveys.